semihcihan/storeconfig/Project.md

 ## Objective

 The primary objective of this project is to create a command-line tool that simplifies managing App Store Connect in-app purchases (IAPs) and subscriptions by syncing them from a local JSON file.
 This will allow for easier version control, automation, and management of IAPs and subscriptions as code.
+Each JSON file will belong to a single APP.

 ## Technology Stack